everx-labs/samples/solidity/README.md

 This command will print the contract code and data.

 3) Address of the contract:
-Using tvm_linker complie or in Solidity:
+Using tvm_linker compile or in Solidity:

 ```
 address addr = tvm_make_address(0, tvm_hashcu(contr));